Tuning Higher Order Structure in Colloidal Fluids: Introduction

-Herein, we report a combined experimental and computer simulation study of dipolar (nearly) hard sphere colloids in 3d with a range of methods of quantifying structure.
-We consider pair correlations in the form of radial distribution functions $g_2(r)$ and three-body correlations in the form of order parameters to determine ``string-like'' configurations and also a triplet correlation function $g_3(r,r',\theta)$.
-Finally the we use the topological cluster classification ~\cite{malins2013tcc,skipper2023} to explore higher--order spatial correlations.
-We find a good match between our experiment and simulation results.
-We also compared the Lennard-Jones--dipolar cluster populations present in experimental and simulation data with theoretical predictions from energy minimization calculations, since the topology of minimum energy clusters changes as a function of applied field strength \cite{skipper2023}.
+Herein, we report a combined experimental and computer simulation study which carries out such a study of higher-order structure of dipolar colloids.
+Since the electric field can be tuned at will, it is possible to vary the state point of the system \emph{in situ}.
+This is somewhat unusual for colloidal systems, where the state point is often fixed by the composition of the system.
+Here we explore the equilibrium string fluid phase, but we can also increase the field such that the system becomes metastable to a phase coexistence between a fluid and a body-centered tetragonal crystal~\cite{hynninen2005}.
+We consider pair correlations in the form of radial distribution functions $g_2(r)$ and three-body correlations in the form of order parameters to determine ``string-like'' configurations and also the triplet correlation function $g_3(r,r',\eta)$.
+We use the topological cluster classification~\cite{malins2013tcc,skipper2024} to explore higher--order spatial correlations in the form of minimum energy clusters of the dipolar--Lennard--Jones interaction~\cite{skipper2024}.
+Before concluding, we provide an outlook on the study of non-equilibrium behaviour accessed via higher-order correlations.